The following info gives a construction overview of the American Ingenuity Dome Kit

 40′ dome home linked to 34 garage dome.

-The component panels do not come with any paint on them and Ai does not add any color to the concrete.
-Onsite the seams between the component panels are concreted so if we painted the panels or added color to the concrete it would not match your painted seam concrete.
-After the entire kit is assembled, the concrete shell is primed and then painted with two coats of elastomeric paint.
+The component panels do not come with any paint on them.
+Ai. does not add any color to the concrete.
+On site you concrete the seams so if we painted the panels or added color to the concrete it would not match your painted seam concrete.
+The concrete shell is painted with two coats of good quality exterior concrete paint after the entire kit is assembled.

 - Stain is not used because stain will not seal the concrete.

-- The dome can be painted any color – tan, green, blue, yellow, etc. preferably a light to medium color to reflect the sunlight.
+- The dome can be painted any color, tan, green, blue, etc. preferably a light to medium color to reflect the sunlight.

 Around 1948 Latex paints became the first water-based alternative to oil-based paints.
 Many improvements have been made but perhaps the most significant is the introduction of Acrylic Resins.
 Paint of 100% Acrylic is more resistant to ultraviolet rays, retains its color longer, is less prone to chalking, retains its elasticity, is more alkaline resistant and can be cleaned up with water.

-- Clean the dome prior to painting by removing algae with bleach/water mixture or oxygenated bleach and water and then pressure washing.
+- Clean the dome prior to painting killing algae with bleach/water mixture or oxygen bleach and water and then pressure washing.

 - To access the top of the dome either climb out a cupola window or put an extension ladder to the top of a second floor dormer and then walk onto the top of the dome.

-Ai dome owners recommend the following primer and paints: (In the Dome Kit Assembly Manual is a section on waterproofing the dome.
+- Ai dome owners recommend Ames products to prime and paint the exterior concrete.
+Ames paint can be purchased from Ace Hardware, True Value.
+To view local dealers click on Ames and then local dealers.
+In the Dome Kit Assembly Manual is a section on waterproofing the dome.

 Specialty paints like epoxy are unable to stretch and the epoxy paint can “in some areas” crack and allow water to pass through.
-In addition, any paint that would have a high gloss would highlight flaws in the seam finish.
+Also any paint that would have a high gloss would highlight flaws in the seam finish.
+A paint that would withstand UV light or last longer would be advantageous but keep in mind that it is much easier to paint a dome than a conventional house.